 how to make your own chalkboard

-If you’re looking to do a DIY Chalk Board Wall, I’d recommend using this paint, they have black, green, and clear depending on your project.
-We used the black Chalkboard paint.
+If you’re looking to do a DIY Chalkboard Wall, I’d recommend using this paint.
+They come in black, green, and clear depending on your project.
+We used the black Chalkboard paint for our kids room.
 You’ll need to do a few coats to get it just right.